The Best of Seth Godin

 We’re often reminded that the best way to get what we want is to help other people get what they want.
 That opening the door for others makes it more likely that others will open the door for…

-Seth Godin on Crypto
+Seth Godin on Decision Making

 Seth Godin on Humor